-As at December 31, 2012, we had six active expansion or improvement projects in Canada, the United States and the Czech Republic, with aggregate anticipated costs of approximately \$11.8 million.
-We expect to complete each of these projects before the end of 2013.
+As at December 31, 2014, Granite had three active expansion or improvement projects in Canada and Austria, with aggregate anticipated remaining costs of approximately \$3.8 million.
+Granite currently expects to complete these projects in the first half of 2015.

-For most construction projects, we use our experience and local expertise to construction-manage specific elements of a project to maximize returns and minimize construction costs.
-On the remainder of our projects, we outsource the design and construction of our projects to a qualified general contractor.
-Depending on the nature and location of the project, we either manage our construction with regular on-site supervisory employees, or remotely through cost, scope of work and other management control systems.
-We do not have long-term contractual commitments with our contractors, subcontractors, consultants or suppliers of materials, who are generally selected on a competitive bid basis.
+For most construction projects, Granite uses its experience and local expertise to construction-manage specific elements of a project to maximize returns and minimize construction costs.
+On the remainder of its projects, Granite outsources design and construction.
+Depending on the nature and location of the project, Granite either manages construction with regular on-site supervision by its employees, or remotely through cost, scope of work and other management control systems.
+Granite does not have long-term contractual commitments with its contractors, subcontractors, consultants or suppliers of materials, who are generally selected on a competitive bid basis.